farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When your character faces dangerous challenges and fails their action roll, something bad happens.

 Maybe the situation is more complicated or even perilous.
 The alternative to this is that you get hurt.
-The GM is the one who decides if the `Consequence` of the roll is harm or something else.
+The GM is the one who decides if the `consequence` of the roll is harm or something else.

-Each character has a `Condition` that is tied to a `Condition Clock` which includes 4 segments.
+Each character has a `condition` that is tied to a `condition clock` which includes 4 segments.

 ![Condition](https://gyazo.com/468a4a981adfbc795ef328b3b95e798a.png)